cosmos/ethermint/x/evm/spec/01_concepts.md

 The `GenesisAccount` type corresponds to an adaptation of the Ethereum `GenesisAccount` type.
-Its main difference is that the one on Ethermint uses a custom `Storage` type that uses a slice instead of maps for the evm `State`,and that it doesn't contain the private key field.
+Its main difference is that the one on Ethermint uses a custom `Storage` type that uses a slice instead of maps for the evm `State` (due to non-determinism), and that it doesn't contain the private key field.

 It is also important to note that since the `auth` and `bank` SDK modules manage the accounts and balance state,  the `Address` must correspond to an `EthAccount` that is stored in the `auth`'s